 (meditation, prayer, fasting, and study), outward disciplines (simplicity, solitude, submission, and service), and corporate disciplines (confession, worship, guidance, and celebration).
 Dallas Willard divides the disciplines into two classes: disciplines of abstinence (solitude, silence, fasting, frugality, chastity, secrecy, and sacrifice) and disciplines of engagement (study, worship, celebration, service, prayer, fellowship, confession, and submission).”

 Benefits of regular spiritual practice

 The reason for us to pursue spiritual practices is in obedience to and in love for Christ.
 Benefits to our health and well-being are additional blessings to us from God.
 As we grow in Christ-likeness, we are likely to find ourselves feeling better not only spiritually but physically and emotionally as well.

-“Generative care is both the motivation and the capacity, not just to care about someone, but to care for another in such a way that you catalyze their growth toward their ideal self.
-What is more, in such a generative relationship you allow that other person, in turn, to contribute to your own growth,” Oakes Mueller explained.
+“Generative care is both the motivation and the capacity, not just care about someone, but to care for another in such a way that you catalyze their growth or their ideal self, and they, in turn, contribute to your own growth,” Oakes Mueller explained.

 For example, their recent research with students indicates that mindfulness practices may make a difference in how students interact with their friends.
 The study involved tracking change over time in students who engaged in mindfulness practices and in their friends.